AdventureNorthernEscapes/hugo-website/content/_index.md

 pathways:
   title: "Strategic Investment Pathways"
   items:
-    - icon: "fa-solid fa-chart-pie" # Font Awesome icon class
+    - icon: "fa-solid fa-chart-pie"
+      title: "Capital Savings Accelerator"
+      description: |
+        - Offers a fixed, reliable return on your investment.
+        - Flexible investment terms — choose shorter durations for quicker, guaranteed results.
+        - No hands-on work involved — enjoy the rewards of a truly passive income.
+        - Includes an “earn as you learn” approach for those interested in building their own property portfolio.
+        - Get involved in each stage of our projects and learn how to replicate the process yourself.
+        - Get in touch to find out more.

+    - icon: "fa-solid fa-house-chimney-window"
       title: "Portfolio Builder"
-      description: "Build a diversified property portfolio with passive income streams.
-Includes Buy to Let, HMOs, and Serviced Accommodation opportunities with shared investment and long-term capital appreciation."

-    - icon: "fa-solid fa-house-chimney-window"
-      title: "Capital Driven Investment"
-      description: "Accelerate your capital growth with flexible investment periods and exceptional returns.
-A hands-off approach designed for investors seeking quick, reliable results without active involvement."
+      description: |
+        - Ideal for long-term investors who want involvement in key decisions without daily management.
+        - Designed to build a substantial property portfolio through joint venture partnerships.
+        - Combines buy-to-lets, HMOs, and serviced accommodations.
+        - Assets are co-owned — profits and capital growth are shared.
+        - Our team handles sourcing, refurbishing, refinancing, and tenant management.
+        - Get in touch to learn more.

     - icon: "fa-solid fa-seedling"
-      title: "Long-term Growth"
-      description: "Strategic property flips targeting larger projects with substantial returns.
-Focus on family homes and developments with building and planning elements that deliver premium value."
+      title: "Buy to Sell - Flips"
+      description: |
+        - The classic buy, refurbish, and sell strategy — still one of the most effective in today’s market.
+        - Suited for investors seeking higher returns through larger-scale projects.
+        - Typical projects include family homes, multi-unit conversions, or land developments.
+        - Runs over one to three years before exiting for the funding partner.
+        - Offers significantly higher profit potential.
+        - Get in touch to find out more.

 # --- Wealth Section ---
 wealth:
   title: "Creating & Preserving Wealth"
-  content: "Our expertise lies in identifying undervalued assets and optimizing them for peak performance.
-We handle every aspect of the investment lifecycle, from acquisition to management and eventual exit, ensuring your capital is working effectively for you.<br><br>We are committed to delivering exceptional results and building a secure financial future for our clients."
+  content: "At Adventure Northern Escapes, we specialise in identifying undervalued properties and transforming them into high-performing assets.
+From acquisition through to management and eventual exit, we oversee every phase of the investment lifecycle, ensuring that your capital is maximised for optimal returns. <br><br>Our commitment goes beyond just financial growth — we focus on adding value to communities and delivering long-term, sustainable wealth for our investors.
+Through strategic property purchases, refurbishments, and dedicated management, we help build a secure financial future, while enhancing local environments for residents."
   button:
     text: "Learn More"
     url: "/about"